Niccolo-Bluhm/object-avoidance-neural-network/README.md

 ## Installation
-Download and install python 3.8.
+Download the source code for the project and install python 3.8.
 CD to the directory where requirements.txt is located, then run:

     pip install -r requirements.txt